Supporting Australian tourism and travel package

 Grant recipient

-This grant opportunity is a targeted grant program.
+This grant opportunity was a targeted grant program.

-Austrade will administer this grant.
-AAoA will deliver the program in line with policy outcomes.
-AAoA will collaborate with relevant representative bodies within the visitor economy to improve the platform and ensure it meets the broad industries’ needs.
+Austrade is administering this grant.
+AA is delivering the program in line with policy outcomes.
+AA will continue to collaborate with relevant representative bodies within the visitor economy to enhance the platform and ensure it meets broad industry needs.

 For more information, please contact TheHubGrant@austrade.gov.au.

-Tropical North Queensland International Tourism Recovery Grant Program
+Tropical North Queensland International Tourism Recovery Grant Program: Round 1

-The Australian Government grants up to $15 million to Tourism Tropical North Queensland (TTNQ) over 2 years.
-This is to drive international visitor growth to the Tropical North Queensland region, including visitation to the Great Barrier Reef.
+In Round 1 of this program, the Australian Government granted $15 million to Tourism Tropical North Queensland (TTNQ) over the 3 years from 2024–25.
+This was to drive up visitor numbers to Tropical North Queensland, including the Great Barrier Reef.

 Program summary

-Tropical North Queensland is one of the tourism regions most economically dependent on international visitation.
+Tropical North Queensland is one of the tourism regions most economically dependent on international tourism.
 The COVID-19 pandemic severely affected it.

-The grant funding will help accelerate the return of international visitors to assist recovery and promote the Great Barrier Reef.
-It will do this by:
+The Round 1 grant funding of $15 million has helped accelerate the return of international visitors to assist recovery and promote the Great Barrier Reef.
+It did this by:

 • re-attracting traditional markets